Rev. A. Craig Troxel

 Jude 22 - "have mercy on those who doubt"

-This article is the second of a two part series.
-See part 1: "The Heart Divided: When Believers Struggle with Doubt".
+This article is the first of a two part series, and will be followed by: "The Heart Undivided: How Believers Struggle with Doubt"

-iii The author again acknowledges his significant dependence upon Os Guinness' Doubt: Faith in Two Minds (Herts, England: InterVarsity Press, 1976), which provided or inspired every good idea found in this article and the one that preceded it.
+The author freely acknowledges his unabashed, if not shameless dependence upon Os Guinness' Doubt: Faith in Two Minds (Herts, England: InterVarsity Press, 1976), which provided nearly every single good idea (along with illustrations) found in this article and the next.

 Archived Feature Articles